 Rate Limiting

-Nexar includes built-in rate limiting to ensure your application complies with Riot's API rate limits and avoids getting rate limited.
+Nexar includes built-in rate limiting to comply with Riot's API limits and avoid 429 errors.

 Note

-If the rate limit is met, and a Retry-After is provided by Riot, Nexar will simply wait the small duration and continue.
+If you hit a rate limit and Riot provides a Retry-After header, Nexar will wait the required duration and continue.

 Default Rate Limits